Do you have dreams for yourself and do you believe in them?

 10. Take time for yourself every day.

-Even if you can spare just 30 minutes from your busy schedule, do something every day that is soul satisfying.
-Spend time meditating and visualizing yourself in the middle of your dream life.
+Even if you can spare just 30 minutes from your busy schedule, do something every day that is soul-satisfying.

 52 years ago, I had what seemed like a pipe dream.

-And I guarantee that you WILL find your dream in that place where your mind meets your heart and your soul.
+And I guarantee that you will find your dream in that place where your mind meets your heart and your soul.